PrimeTimeTran/react-reduxstagram/readme.md

 2. Run `npm start` to start the express server.

 ## Production Build
-Run `npm build` to create a distro folder and a bundle.js file.
+Run `npm run-script build` to create a distro folder and a bundle.js file.

 ## Tips